bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 $result = $this->classify($site->content);
 ```

-There were a few other advantages of this library, including it's provision of dependency injection and interfaces to provide your own tokenisation and normalisation (more later).
+There were a few other advantages of this library, including its provision of dependency injection and interfaces to provide your own tokenisation and normalisation (more later).
 It also provides the ability to integrate with caching technology, e.g. redis, in order to make access to the trained classifer quicker during execution.

 # Creating the training dataset